Aliases for CMA1 Gene

 GeneCards Summary for CMA1 Gene

 CMA1 (Chymase 1) is a Protein Coding gene.
-Diseases associated with CMA1 include Urticaria Pigmentosa and Mast Cell Neoplasm.
-Among its related pathways are Peptide hormone metabolism and RET signaling.
+Diseases associated with CMA1 include Mastocytosis, Cutaneous and Urticaria.
+Among its related pathways are Signaling by GPCR and Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and peptide binding.
 An important paralog of this gene is GZMB.

 Major secreted protease of mast cells with suspected roles in vasoactive peptide generation, extracellular matrix degradation, and regulation of gland secretion.